 - 1. Continue to embed SLOs in Canvas rubrics for all courses. - 2.
 Teach and require all new hires to embed and assess outcomes in individual classes and to gather data in Canvas. - 3.
 Meet each semester to analyze course-level data and reflect program outcomes. - 4.
 Discuss and consider assessing outcomes at the beginning and end of a semester to measure learning. - 5.
 Focus on comparing outcomes in the same classes offered in different types (4-week intersession, 8-week FT, and 16-week semester). - 6.
 Compare online and synchronous course outcomes. - 7.
-Based on outcome data, meet to discuss and implement changes in our course assignments and exams to improve student learning. - 8..
-Update Trac Dat and incorporate our new findings. - 9.
-Develop an overall report on our findings for next year's PRP.
+Based on outcome data, meet to discuss and implement changes in our course assignments and exams to improve student learning. - 8.
+Update TracDat and incorporate our new findings. - 9.
+Develop an overall report on our findings for our comprehensive PRP.

-Note: We have struggled a bit this year due to the Covid-19 pandemic but are hopeful that we can accomplish more substantive reviews and collaboration between our full-time and part-time instructors this coming academic year, beginning in Spring 21.
+Note: It's been a bit of a struggle due to the Covid-19 pandemic but we are hopeful that we can accomplish more substantive reviews and collaboration between our full-time and part-time instructors this coming academic year.